-Tom: Thanks Gary.
-We’re continuing our discussion of Dave Hunt’s book The Occult Invasion, subtitled: The Subtle Seduction of the World and the Church.
-Now Dave, for the last couple of weeks we’ve been underscoring the fact that the theory of evolution is not unique to Darwin or modern science, but its origins are religious and is in fact, found in the lie Satan offered to Eve in the Garden of Eden and it’s foundational to all false religions, especially Eastern religions such as Hinduism and Buddhism.
+Tom: We’re continuing our discussion of Dave Hunt’s book Occult Invasion: The Subtle Seduction of the World and the Church.
+Now, Dave, for the last couple of weeks we’ve been underscoring the fact that the theory of evolution is not unique to Darwin or modern science, but its origins are religious, and it is, in fact, found in the lie Satan offered to Eve in the Garden of Eden and it’s foundational to all false religions, especially Eastern religions, such as Hinduism and Buddhism.

-Tom: Yes, we’re going to have some quotes by many evolutionists to that effect.
+Tom: We’re going to have some quotes by many evolutionists to that effect.

 How did the duck learn to sit on the egg?
 You know the ducks don’t sit on the eggs until they’ve got them all laid, or a chicken.
 So they all hatch at once.
 Otherwise, they would hatch in stages.
 So they wait until they’ve laid them all and then they sit on them and they all hatch at the same time.
 How did they learn to do this?